World Chess Championship 1972: 1970 Interzonal tournament

-Portisch and Smyslov contested a six-game playoff in Portorož, Yugoslavia, in early 1971 for the reserve position for the Candidates Tournament.
+In early 1971, Portisch and Smyslov contested a six-game playoff in Portorož, Yugoslavia, for the reserve position for the Candidates Tournament.
 The match ended 3–3; Portisch was declared the winner because of a better tie-break score in the main tournament.

 1971 Candidates matches

 Petrosian, as the loser of the last championship match, and Korchnoi, as runner-up of the previous Candidates final, were seeded directly into the Candidates match stage, and were joined by the top six from the Interzonal.
-In the Petrosian–Hübner quarterfinal in Seville, Hübner withdrew from the match after a loss in the 7th game due to noise complaints.
+In the Petrosian–Hübner quarterfinal in Seville, Hübner withdrew from the match after a loss in the 7th game after several disputes with the organizers.
 The quarterfinals and semifinals matches were played as the best of 10 games.
 The final match was the best of 12 games.